Spencer Compton, 1st Earl of Wilmington: Prime Minister

-Private life
+Personal life

 He bought the East Borne estate in Eastbourne, Sussex in 1724 and renamed it Compton Place.
 He engaged the architect Colen Campbell (and after Campbell's death William Kent) to rebuild the house.
 It was completed in 1731.

 He never married and died without issue, therefore all his titles became extinct upon his death.
 Over 1110 items from his "large and valuable library" were auctioned by Christopher Cock over 10 evenings, from to 27 February to 7 March 1733.
 He was buried at the family seat of Compton Wynyates in Warwickshire.
 Compton Place passed to his nephew, James Compton, 5th Earl of Northampton.

-Legacy

-The cities of Wilmington, Delaware, and Wilmington, North Carolina; the towns of Wilmington, Massachusetts, and Wilmington, Vermont; and, secondarily, the neighbourhood of Wilmington, Los Angeles, are named in his honour.
-In Wilmington, Delaware, the Compton Towers housing project also bears his name.

-He was the first British prime minister to die in office.

-His brothers both have descendants in the United States and Great Britain.